Strangers Of The Heart / HEART

 with Marc Kurtz

-Album rock, blues rock, classic rock, country rock, hard rock, heartland rock, mellow gold, rock, singer-songwriter, soft rock
+rock, classic rock, heartland rock, mellow gold, rock, soft rock, yacht rock

 with Marc Kurtz